davidsword/sword-layouts/readme.txt

 == Upgrade Notice ==

+= 1.0.1 =

+* blue skys

 = 1.0.0 =

 * blue skys

 == Additional Notes ==

-* 🤓 Please visit [Github](https://github.com/davidsword/sword-layouts/) for build files and full documentation
+* 👨🏻‍💻 Please visit [Github](https://github.com/davidsword/sword-layouts/) for build files and full documentation
 * 🤓 If you have any additional requests into [the Support tab](https://wordpress.org/support/plugin/sword-layouts).